Saab 35 Draken: Saab 35FD (Filip Danmark)

+For both types, a radar of the type Ericsson PS-01 could be added as in the Swedish J 35F.
+Action radius for the two versions were 238 nautical miles with 2 x AIM-9 and 2 x 500 liter droptanks (Swedish model) with 10% fuel reserves.
+In fighter-bomber configuration it was 221 nautical miles with four Mark 82 Snake Eye bombs and two 1275 liter droptanks (Danish model) with 10% fuel reserves.

+The Saab 35FD project was cancelled in October 1971 and no aircraft were acquired, however, on April 10 1979, Saab presented the Danish Defence Command a new deal for a delivery of 35FD planes.
+These were based on used J 35F airframes.
+At this point the F-16 deal had been signed, so there was no interest from the Danish side.

 Saab 35XS (Export Suomi)

 Saab 35XS (Xerxes Sigurd) was an export variant of the Saab 35F interceptor for the Finnish Air Force.
 X stands for export and S stands for Suomi (Finland in Finnish).
 The Saab 35XS was sold as part of larger Finnish-Swedish collaboration program to provide the Finnish Air Force with Saab 35 aircraft, starting from 1970.
 Sweden would provide the Finnish Air Force with second hand J 35F1s, J 35Bs and SK 35Cs, with the Saab 35XS being produced by Saab in Sweden as kits to be assembled under licence by Valmet in Finland.
-Valmet also got a license to produce spare parts.
+Valmet also received a license to produce spare parts.

 The Finnish Air Force gave the Saab 35 the type designation DK (from Draken), although for practical use they reused the Swedish designations, but with the prefixes omitted and with an S added at the end (35BS, 35CS, 35FS), with the exception of the Saab 35XS, which was simply named 35S.
-On rare occasions the DK designation received a third letter to indicate model (DKS for "35S", etc).
+On rare occasions the DK designation received a third letter to indicate model (DKS for "35S", etc.).
 As part of the Saab 35-adoption, Finland also bought Swedish produced Falcon missiles, rb 27 (Hughes HM-55) and rb 28 (Hughes HM-58).
-These were designated 7S och 8S respectively.
+These were designated 7S and 8S respectively.

 The Finnish Air Force received the following Saab 35 variants: